tushar21014/TaskSwift/README.md

 ## Contributing

-Contributions to the CDAC Intern Management System are welcome.
+Contributions to the TaskSwift are welcome.
 Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License